Dr. Butch Losey

 -have problems intimately connecting.

-My process for couples therapy is systemic, transformational and experiential.
+My process for couples therapy is systemic and experiential.
 My hope is that you will gain a greater understanding of yourself and your partner, which will create transformation in your relationship.
 I create the session experience so that you will consistently experience each other in a positive, growth-oriented way.
-You will not come in and "chat with the therapist" about the problem, but work with each other as I coach you through necessary and difficult discussions so that you can create transformative change in your relationship.
+You will not come in and "chat with the therapist" about the problem, but work with each other as I coach you through necessary and difficult discussions, so that you can create transformative change in your relationship.
 You will be encouraged to implement healthy strategies, challenged to stop problematic behaviors and taught skills to be a stronger, better couple.

 What to expect?